-As a laboratory school, we have hundreds of ISU students studying to be teachers in our classrooms each year, bring the student to teacher ratio down in each of those classrooms.
+As a laboratory school, we have hundreds of ISU students studying to be teachers in our classrooms each year, bringing the student to teacher ratio down in each of those classrooms.
 Students have access to ISU facilities and equipment.
 In addition, the lab schools are constantly studying and implementing best practices in education, which benefits everyone.

 Do I need a laptop?

 You do not.
 All incoming students are issued a new laptop along with account access to our Google domain, Office 365 and the Google Workspace course system.
 U-High has been a state leader at integrating technology into learning activities, and our students learn quickly to operate in an on-line learning environment.